-The Adolescent Services team is located at the St. Albans House on 60 Lake Street, Suite 100, St. Albans, VT 05478.
+The Adolescent Services team is located at 20 Mapleville Depot, St. Albans, VT 05478.
 The team provides services to adolescents in Franklin and Grand Isle counties under the age of 22.
 Adolescent Services provides the following:

-The Jump On Board for Success (JOBS) program for youth ages 14-22 is a collaboration between Vocational Rehabilitation and NCSS.
-The program provides career counseling, individual job placement, advocacy, problem-solving and social skills training for participants who are experiencing emotional or behavioral difficulties.
-Staff meets with participants to develop an individualized plan that can include one-on-one meetings with staff and group activities that promote personal growth to increase employment skills.
-The program emphasizes employment as an essential experience to successfully make the transition to independent living.
+The Jump On Board for Success (JOBS) program for youth is a collaboration between Vocational Rehabilitation Services and NCSS.
+The program provides career counseling, individual employment experience opportunities, advocacy, problem-solving and social skills training to promote job attainment and retention for youth who are experiencing emotional, behavioral, or educational difficulties.
+Staff meets with participants to develop an individual plan that addresses exploration of career options and support in overcoming possible barriers to successful employment.
+The program highlights employment as step to successful independent living.

 Housing Support and Shelter Services for Youth:

 There is a partnership between the Vermont Coalition for Runaway and Homeless Youth Programs (VCRHYP) and NCSS to provide programs for youth struggling with stable housing and shelter.

 The Basic Center Program (BCP) is for youth under the age of 18 who want support in remaining or reconnecting to family and avoiding DCF custody.
 The aim of the program is to reduce family conflict and improve family communication and connection that promotes a safe and stable environment in the home.
 Youth can access an emergency shelter bed in a host home (if available) for up to 21 days in hopes of reunification with family.